 3. How does the prosecutor prove sexual intent?

 Intent is one of the most difficult elements of a crime to prove.
-Ultimately, whether a defendant acted with the required intent is a question of fact for the jury to decide, taking into account all the circumstances.
+Factors the jury can consider include:

 - The context in which the touching occurred,

-- Whether the defendant and the alleged victim know each other,
+- Whether you and the alleged victim know each other,

 - The nature of the touching, and